intel/Resilient-ML-Research-Platform/README.md

 # Resilient-ML-Research-Platform
 (This doc is under construction)

-This is a web platform to demo Machine Learning as-a Service on security researches.
+This is a web platform to demo Machine Learning as a Service (MLaaS) on security researches.
-It has machine learning (ML) pipeline to analyze data and also is a portal for backend robot to emulate uploaded binaries.
+It has a machine learning (ML) pipeline to analyze data and also is a portal for backend user to emulate uploaded binaries.
 It demos adversarial ML and countermeasures.

 ## Getting Started